Olive flounder: Aquaculture

 The olive flounder is the most common flatfish species raised in aquaculture in Korea.
-They are raised in Japan and China as well.
-It is the most highly prized of the Japanese flounders.
+In 2022, 46,000 tons of oliver flounder was produced in South Korea, representing 50.5% of the total aquaculture production within the country.
 Although the aquaculture for the olive flounder started from the late 1980s, its commercial production didn't begin on a major scale until the 1990s in Korea.